PeterCappello/PositiveIntegerToTreeBijection/README.md

    τ ( _n_ ) is the rooted, unoriented tree with _k_ subtrees,
    τ ( _p_<sup>-1</sup>( p<sub>1</sub> ) ), τ ( _p_<sup>-1</sup>( p<sub>2</sub> ) ), ..., τ ( _p_<sup>-1</sup>( p<sub>k</sub> ) ).

-The bijection &tau; ( 399 ) is illustrated below.
+The tree &tau; ( 399 ) is illustrated below.
 In that figure, the root is labelled with the number that corresponds to the tree;
 Each node other than the root is labeled with numbers on the left and right.
 The number on the left of a node is a prime factor, p, of the number corresponding to its _parent tree_; the number on the right of the node is the _rank_ of the prime number on its left and represents the number of the subtree rooted at that node.

 ![1](https://github.com/PeterCappello/PositiveIntegerToTreeBijection/blob/master/src/images/399.png "Tree corresponding to 399")